 The Spa at Palmer House

-A well-run spa inside one of Chicago’s most iconic hotels.
-Massages, facials, quiet rooms.
-It does exactly what it says.
+A well-run spa inside one of Chicago’s most iconic hotels with a full menu of massages, facials, and quiet rooms.
+It delivers exactly what it says.

 Being right in the Loop means you can walk to dinner, drinks, or a show after without thinking too hard about logistics.